 In June 1980, Gates and Allen hired Gates’ former Harvard classmate Steve Ballmer to help run the company.

 IBM approached Microsoft about a project code-named “Chess.”
 In response, Microsoft focused on a new operating system—the software that manages, or runs, the computer hardware and also serves to bridge the gap between the computer hardware and programs, such as a word processor.
 It’s the foundation on which computer programs can run.
 They named their new operating system “MS-DOS.”

 When the IBM PC is running MS-DOS shipped in 1981, it introduced a whole new language to the general public.

 Microsoft worked on the first version of a new operating system.
 Interface Manager was the code name and was considered as the final name, but Windows prevailed because it best described the boxes or computing “windows” that were fundamental to the new system.
 Windows was announced in 1983, but it took a while to develop.
 Skeptics called it “vaporware.”

 On November 20, 1985, two years after the initial announcement, Microsoft shipped Windows 1.0.

 History of Windows

 Windows 1.0 required a minimum of 256 kilobytes (KB), two double-sided floppy disk drives, and a graphics adapter card.
 A hard disk and 512 KB memory was recommended for running multiple programs or when using DOS 3.0 or higher.
 It was originally developed by Microsoft for IBM-compatible personal computers.
-Although the first version of OS from Microsoft, MS-DOS was little-used or preferred alternative to Apple’s Macintosh.
+Although the first version of OS from Microsoft, MS-DOS was a little-used or preferred alternative to Apple’s Macintosh.
 Despite witnessing little success, Microsoft continued to offer support for MS-DOS till the development of Windows XP.

 Q: Ever wondered, what MS-DOS stood for?